vsajip/lua-cfg-lib/README.md

 Access elements with keys
 =========================
-Accessing elements of the configuration with a simple key uses the `get` method:
+Accessing elements of the configuration with a simple key uses the `get` method, though you can also access elements using conventional indexing or attribute syntax:

 ```
+> cfg:get('a')
+Hello,
 > cfg.a
 Hello,
 > cfg['a']